-The initial assessment measure is the Accuplacer Elementary Algebra Test.
+The initial assessment measure is the Accuplacer Quantitative Reasoning and Statistics Test.

-If your score on this test is satisfactory, you will be able to take any first-year level (100 level) mathematics course.
-If you do very well on the Elementary Algebra Test, you will also take the College Level Mathematics test, which will determine whether or not you can proceed to a sophomore level (200 level) course, such as precalculus or calculus.
+If your score on this test is satisfactory, you will be able to take any first-year level (100 level) mathematics course, excluding Pre-Calculus.
+If you do very well on the Quantitative Reasoning, Algebra and Statistics test, you will also take the Advanced Algebra and Functions test, which will determine if you can proceed to Pre-Calculus or higher course.

 All students are allowed one retake of the math test.